Axelph237/Vega-Sector/Misc Ideas.md

 			- These boars are the prey of the monkey-like creatures
 			- These are vegetarians, despite their huge teeth
 			- The monkeys use the shallow waters to evade herds of the boars
+		- Tectonic shifts agitate the waters, sometimes angering the larger worms and drawing them to the surface of the water
 	- Tundra
 	- Beach